ahmedkhaled4219/Linux-Labs/README.md

 r

 ### Modify a file content
+w for non interactive tool
+rw for interactive tool (vi)

 ### 18. Create a file with permission 444.
 Try to edit in it and to remove it?
 Note what
 ### happened.